 Dante and his wife Rachelle volunteer with Crescendo Detroit, a local non-profit seeking to transform the lives of youth by offering intense instrumental music, vocal music, and dance programs, and they decided Crescendo kids, including their own four daughters, should experience what they had at the DSO.

-Fast-forward to this year's Classical Roots Celebration concert and Dante was onsite at Crescendo giving free haircuts to the kids who would be attending that night.
+Fast-forward to 2019's Classical Roots Celebration concert and Dante was onsite at Crescendo giving free haircuts to the kids who would be attending that night.
 "The confidence that comes with a nice haircut can really boost the morale of a kid.
 When you look good, you feel good," says Dante.

 "It was a very proud and happy moment for me to see the kids all dressed up and excited to be there.
 Most of them have never been to such a place or event.
 They were really able to see how all the instruments they're learning come together to create an awesome sound."

-This year, the DSO collaborated to host EarShot: a residency initiative that identifies and promotes promising orchestral composers.
+In 2019, the DSO collaborated to host EarShot: a residency initiative that identifies and promotes promising orchestral composers.
 Over seven onsite days at the DSO, participating composers Brian Raphael Nabors, Marian L. Harrison Stephens, Anthony Tidd, and Kerwin Young worked with teaching artists (including Jonathan Bailey Holland), participated in career development workshops, and heard their pieces performed onstage at two orchestra readings.

 "I have been in love with the detroit symphony for quite some time and have always admired their diligence of promoting diversity, culturally enriching musical experiences, and overall support of new music.
 I very much look forward to what this experience will bring."